Types of Survey Questions and How to Use Them

 • Other (Please Specify) – providing a small text box within a single or multi-select question to gain insights into options/choices not listed

-Combining various questions and question types to get to the details you seek is just as much an art as it is a science.
+Combining the different types of survey questions we just discussed to get to the details you seek is just as much an art as it is a science.
 Let us consider a few examples.

 When considering how to ask for the information you are seeking, it’s easy to fall into the trap of asking the question exactly how you’re thinking about it.
 For example: if you want to understand how much people spend on toilet paper per roll, this is likely too specific of a question.
 Instead, you might want to: